kachurovskiy/nanoels/h5/README.md

 Open the Web UI, fill in the `WiFi` section, click `Save and restart`, then connect through the IP address shown on the H5 screen or Arduino serial monitor.
 The Web UI can be used to save GCode files onto the controller and run them later at the machine in the GCODE mode.

-The same Web UI can upload new ESP32 firmware `.bin` files after the initial USB upload.
+Firmware and screen uploads use the same Web UI described above.
 Anyone on the local network can access the Web UI, so only enable WiFi on a trusted network.

 The Web UI also has a `Machine Config` section for encoder, Z/X/Y axis, handwheel, manual stepping, and joystick parameters.
 Save changes only while the controller is stopped; NanoEls stores them in ESP32 Preferences and restarts to apply them.
 GPIO pin mapping still requires editing `h5.ino`.